twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 // TODO: Don't forget to explain how git history works when combining base and normal

-// TODO: Don't forget to mention how we can sanely perform diffs on 2nd `.base` and 1st `.sqwished`
+// TODO: Don't forget to mention how we can sanely perform diffs on second `.base` and first `.sqwished`

 // TODO: Don't forget to mention how to handle replacing `.base` branches